Sport Management - MSc - Video

 In this section

 The MSc Sport Management course is designed for aspiring graduates who wish to develop a career in the sports industry, focusing on the business of sport.
 Such students recognise the need to gain business and management knowledge to complement their undergraduate study before embarking on their chosen career.
-The course aims to equip you with the essential academic knowledge in business and management, in addition to the personal skills which are applicable to all industries and to the more specific knowledge of the sports industry in particular which will help you launch your career.
+The course aims to equip you with the essential academic knowledge in business and management alongside the personal skills which are applicable to all industries and the more specific knowledge of the sports industry which will help you launch your career.

 The course is regularly ranked within the top courses of its kind worldwide and thus should provide applicants with an assurance as to the relevance and value of its content.

-The MSc Sport Management is one of the few Master's courses which gives its students the opportunity of putting theory into practice through an internship.
-This helps you to apply what you have learned and to build your CV and work experience which should place you at an advantage in the job market.
+The MSc Sport Management is one of the few Master's courses which gives its students the opportunity to put theory into practice through an internship.
+This helps you to build your CV and work experience which should also place you at an advantage in the job market.

 The course has an excellent track record of success, its graduates occupy managerial positions across a number of organisations both locally and internationally and as such it is a much sought after qualification.